 The entire supply chain, including your organization, may suffer from malicious insiders — employees purposefully seeking to compromise your critical data and systems.

-Your internal malicious insiders are not the only danger:
+Malicious actors inside your organization are not the only danger:

 Data theft.
 Malicious insiders might steal valuable data like intellectual property or information on your finances, clients, and marketing strategies.
 Your competitors, for example, can use your employees or supply chain members to perform industrial espionage.